Helpline Advice Diabetes

 Dogs and cats diagnosed with insulin resistance, or overt diabetes, require medical management from a vet.
 This often includes insulin therapy.
 Along side this, they need a low digestible carbohydrate, quality protein and increased fibre diet with moderate fat content.
 Oscar Adult Care Complete High Fibre Lite is recommended for dogs.

-Whilst Adult Complete Scottish Salmon and Chicken is recommended for cats.
+Whilst Adult Cat Care Rich in Salmon & Chicken is recommended for cats.

 When managing a diabetic animal, it is very important to to keep the diet as consistent as possible every day, avoiding any abrupt changes, and maintaining a consistent level of exercise.
 Changes or fluctuations to diet or exercise can make it difficult to stabilise the patient.